-We would like to draw your attention to the fact that the amended law obliges banks, including HSBC Bank Polska S.A., to open one VAT account for the currently kept account or accounts, which will enable the use of the SPM.
+We would like to draw your attention also to the fact that for the taxpayers who supply goods or services mentioned in the Annex to the VAT Act are obliged to open a bank account in Polish Zloty.
+All the banks, including HSBC Continental Europe (Spółka Akcyjna) Oddział w Polsce, open one VAT account for the currently kept account or accounts, which will enable the use of the SPM.

 A transfer ordered in the SPM cannot be executed partially.
 If, on the VAT account and the settlement account from which the transfer was ordered, there are not enough funds to make the transfer in full, the Bank will not execute the transfer, and no funds will be booked from the VAT account into the settlement account.

+What payments to the VAT account will be possible?
 In general, the following payments to the VAT account, in the amount of VAT, will be accepted:

 A return of an issued payment message executed in the SPM is made based on the instruction received (definition of the VAT amount in the transaction description), thus, it does not result from the original accounting method used for initiating the original order.
 A payment connected with a return of a payment message (including both transfers and direct debits) is treated as a new payment message.
 Therefore, the funds will be booked based on the new payment message and not on the original payment message.
-In practice, if a transfer in the amount of PLN 123 was ordered (where PLN 12 was debited from the VAT account and the rest from the settlement account), in case of return of such a transfer, PLN 23 will be transferred to the VAT account and PLN 100 to the settlement account.
+In practice, if a transfer of the amount of PLN 123 was ordered (where PLN 12 was debited from the VAT account and the rest from the settlement account), in case of return of such a transfer, PLN 23 will be transferred to the VAT account and PLN 100 to the settlement account.